ehang-io/nps/README.md

 - start up

+- default ports

+The default configuration file of nps use 80，443，8080，8024 ports

+80 and 443 ports for host mode default ports

+8080 for web management access port

+8024 for net bridge port, to communicate between server and client

 For linux、darwin ```sudo nps start```

 For windows, run cmd as administrator and enter the program directory ```nps.exe start```